-Our program is currently only available on-site, in San Francisco.
+Our program is currently only available on-site, in San Francisco and New Haven.

-We do require that you are present in San Francisco for at least the first 9 months of the program; you are then free to perform your 6-month internship (which is usually paid) and your 9-month specialization (for which you may work part-time or full-time) from wherever you want.
+We require that you are present in the vicinity of your campus for at least the first 9 months of the program; you are then free to perform your 6-month internship (which is usually paid) and your 9-month specialization (for which you may work part-time or full-time) from wherever you want.
 For these first 9 months, we put you in touch with local residences that we’ve visited and our current students have experimented, and we also put you in touch with current students who can advise you based on their experience.

 If you’re budgeting, to give you an idea, most students choose to live in shared room residences, and a bed in a quad room at walking distance from the school currently goes for $650/$700 a month.

-There is no upfront cost to join Holberton school.
+- Income Share Agreement: There is no upfront cost.
 We only charge 17% of your internship earnings and 17% of your salary over 3 years once you find a job.